cloudyr/aws.s3/README.md

 Temporary session tokens are stored in environment variable `AWS_SESSION_TOKEN` (and will be stored there by the `use_credentials()` function).
 The [aws.iam package](https://github.com/cloudyr/aws.iam/) provides an R interface to IAM roles and the generation of temporary session tokens via the security token service (STS).

+To use the package with S3-compatible storage provided by other cloud platforms, set the `AWS_S3_ENDPOINT` environment variable to the appropriate host name.
+By default, the package uses the AWS endpoint: `s3.amazonaws.com`

 ## Code Examples